-- Tenants are entitled to receiving their full deposit back if the property is returned in “good order”.
+- Tenants are entitled to receive their full deposit if the property is returned in “good order”.
 The landlord may not use the deposit to pay for what is deemed normal “wear and tear”.

 Landlord Right of Entry:

-- Landlords must give advanced notice to tenants before entering the premises of a leased property.
+- Landlords must give tenants advanced notice before entering a leased property’s premises.